nus-cs2103/website-base/admin/faq-fragment.md

 <div id="admin-faq-tVsNonT">

 Same lecture content, same assessments, same exam.
-Separate tutorials, separate project grading.
+Separate tutorials, separate grading.
 Unless specified otherwise, whatever is stated for one module applies to the other.

 </div>